 import qualified Geometry.Cube as Cube

-And then we can call Sphere.area
+And then we can call Sphere.area, Sphere.volume, Cuboid.area, etc. and

 each will calculate the area or volume for their corresponding object.